babarrett/mitosis-docs/mitosis-devvm.md

   * Password: my easy os
   * 2GB RAM
   * 30GB HD, dynamic
+  * 64-bit OS
   * ...

-Install Ubuntu v16.x into the VM
+* Install Ubuntu v16.x into the VM
-  * go to https://www.ubuntu.com/download/desktop and download
+  * go to https://www.ubuntu.com/download/desktop and download the v16.x ISO file.
-  * mount the ISO image on he guest VM's CD drive
   * Install Ubuntu
-  * Update Ubuntu software
-  * Add Oracle VM VirtualBox Extension Pack
   * DO NOT mess with the Software & Updates system setting!
+  * **Use the System Settings to update Ubuntu to the latest software.** (more)
+  * Install guest additions, see below for instructions.
+  * Add Oracle VM VirtualBox Extension Pack, see below for instructions.

-Add the ST-LINK V2 programer to the VM
+* Add the ST-LINK V2 programer to the VM
   * Launch VirtualBox
   * Select your VM
   * Select Settings